remyxai/VQASynth/README.md

 ![GIF Description](./assets/vqasynth-example.gif)

 **Spatial Reasoning** is fundamental to navigating and interacting in a physical environment for embodied AI applications like robotics.
 However, data samples suitable for learning these capabilities are rare in AI pretraining datasets.
-Don't be limited by what your base model can do out-of-the-box, curate any image dataset from the Huggingface Hub for Spatial VQA with tools for scene understanding.
+Don't be limited by what your model can do out-of-the-box, curate any image dataset from the Huggingface Hub for Spatial VQA with tools for scene understanding.

 VLMs trained using VQASynth 🎹 can:
 * estimate 3D distances between objects in an image